jazzyrana29/vyarna-copy/services/domain-infrastructure/vy-gateway/README.md

 ## WebSocket Usage

-Clients connect to the `finance-payments` namespace to receive payment updates.
+Clients connect to the `/finance-payments` namespace to receive payment updates.
 Identify the user through a `userId` query parameter during the Socket.IO handshake or by emitting a `register-user` event right after connecting.
 The socket joins a room matching that `userId` and all `payment-status-update`